chinmaykhandal/sociopedia/README.md

 # Sociopedia
-Full Stack Social Media Web App built with MERN
+Full Stack Social Media Web App built with MERN Sociopedia is a social media application inspired by Facebook, the application offers a range of features for seamless interaction and communication among users.
+Users can connect with each other, share content, and engage in social activities.
 # Features
 * Login and signup
 * Post images and add captions